astrealRBLX/RoUI3/README.md

       - ✔️ Click to jump scrubber to position
     - ✔️ Scrubber
       - ✔️ Drag to update time
-      - ✔️ `SHIFT` toggles snap mode while dragging
+      - ✔️ Hold `SHIFT` for snap mode while dragging
-        - ✔️ Snap to keyframes
+        - ✔️ Hold `CTRL+SHIFT` to snap to keyframes
         - ✔️ Snap to timestamps
       - ✔️ Preview keyframes based on scrubber time
     - 🔜 Timeline pane